Onboarding New Products

 "Authorization:Bearer $YOUR_ACCESS_TOKEN"

-The reply is a large JSON with dozens of outlines for different product models.
+The reply is a large JSON with a set of outlines for different product models.

 Step 3: Create a product submission JSON